QuadTorq technology - the

 a lifter with poor vertical jumping ability

-has to be hoisted.
+has to be rapidly hoisted.

-High-range notch settings are also useful when
+High-range pin settings are also useful when

-the ScrumTruk or HipneeThrust is being used
+the MyoTruk or MyoThrusta is being used

 to improve performance in the barbell squat,